Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

-In conclusion, this letter demonstrated a general energy landscape optimization rule Eq.~\ref{eq:CCC} for inverting (or enhancing) the spontaneous chemical reaction under temperature oscillation.
-Even though it is derived from the local geometry of $\hat R(\beta)$ at the fast oscillation limit, due to the simplicity of the Arrhenius law and $\mA'(\br)$, the cost function Eq.~\ref{eq:CCC} behaves well when applied to finite frequency (Fig.~\ref{fig:freq}) and big-temperature amplitudes (Fig.~\ref{fig:scatter}).
-We emphasize that this cost function is generally applicable for catalysts (or enzymes) of a single-loop reaction mechanism and takes a simple quadratic form of activation energies for easy optimization.
-Since activation energies are accessible in the experimental study of reaction mechanisms, this result could be experimentally verified and used to guide the design of useful catalysts for energy harnessing.
+In conclusion, this letter demonstrated a geometric approach to derive the general design principle of optimal oscillatory-driven catalysis.
+In this regime, we demonstrate catalysts that can harness energy from an oscillatory-temperature bath and utilize the energy to enhance or invert a spontaneous reaction.
+The design principle is formulated by an objective function Eq.~\ref{eq:CCC}, which only depends on the activation energies of the energy landscape in a quadratic form.
+Due to the nice geometric property of the thermodynamic driving force $\tilde \mA$, the objective function is independent of the temperature protocol.
+Moreover, this result obtained from the fast oscillation limit can still be used to invert spontaneous reactions at finite-frequency temperature oscillation.
+Since activation energies are accessible in the experimental study of reaction mechanisms, this result could be experimentally verified and directly used to guide the design of useful catalysts for energy harnessing.